GuillaumeMilan/PerformanceGraph/README.md

 # PerformanceGraph
 ---
 *Create a concurent performance graph from files created from log of the time command*
+## Introduction
+This software objective is to provide a nice colorscheme based on hue random variation.
+To provide a nice and readable Graph output.

-To create the graphical view of the data contained in the file
+To create the graphical view of the data contained in the file:

 `./graphic <file1> <file2> <...> <fileN> <output.pdf>`